 At the start of the second half of Magic Knight Rayearth, Umi comments on how the events of the end of the first half have left her unable to enjoy playing RPGs anymore.
 To paraphrase, "I'm the hero, but the antagonist sees me as the bad guy."

 In Soul Eater, the main cast (especially Maka) is always on the side of Crona, despite the fact that he has been repeatedly shown to be dangerously unstable with a sense of loyalty bordering on Chronic Backstabbing Disorder and a list of crimes including the murder of dozens, possibly even hundreds of innocents.
 At one point Maka even argues that Crona should be forgiven for hir most recent betrayal on the grounds that if her father was forgiven for committing adultery then Crona should be allowed to get away with helping Medusa drive Professor Stein insane.
-The audience is apparently expected to buy this as a legitimate argument.

-It gets worse in the manga, when Crona betrays Shibusen and murders an entire town, including a Death Scythe, Shinigami-Sama issues a death warrant for hir.
+In the manga, when Crona betrays Shibusen and murders an entire town, including a Death Scythe, Shinigami-Sama issues a death warrant for hir.
 We're expected to believe this is far too harsh of a sentence.

-Tintin has a good deal of this, though Hergé seemed to be aware of it by the end of the series.
+The Adventures of Tintin has a good deal of this, though Hergé seemed to be aware of it by the end of the series.
 If Tintin likes someone he is pretty quick to consider them good even though they don't deserve it.
 For instance he seems to believe Lazlo Carreidas is better than Rastapopoulos even though Carreidas himself would disagree.

 The operative word here is "seems".
 Tintin is inclined to think favourably of Carreidas before the millionaire reveals the skeletons in his cupboard under the influence of Krolspell's truth serum.
 But it is not unreasonable to think of Rastapopoulos as worse than Carreidas just considering what he actually does and plans to do in Flight 714 (his master plan for instance involves murdering most of his mooks and henchmen).